SASIENI Berkeley Club 715LR

 Similar Posts

-England, 1950-70s A pleasant example of the pipe carvers art from the Sasieni – one of the most aggressive and active competitors of Dunhill for many years.
-The family business successfully worked till 1979 – until the recession of demand in pipes forced to sell the business to new investors, and interest in Sasieni among…
+England, 1950-70s A nice example of the incomparable and legendary rustication from Sasieni – one of the most aggressive and active competitors of Dunhill for many years.
+The family business successfully worked till 1979 – until the recession of demand in pipes has forced to sell business to new investors, and interest in Sasieni among…

 Leave a Reply